-LIQUID LIGHT is the first full-length documentary to chronicle the story of the Joshua Light Show, called “the most psychedelic light show of all time” by Rolling Stone Magazine in 2012 — from its seminal residency at New York’s Fillmore East in the late 1960s, creating live mind-bending visuals for history-making rock & roll theater, to its current internationally-acclaimed renaissance, performing with new music trendsetters, from MGMT to electronic innovator Nicolas Jaar.
+IN PRODUCTIONLIQUID LIGHT is the first full-length documentary to chronicle the story of the Joshua Light Show, called “the most psychedelic light show of all time” by Rolling Stone Magazine in 2012 — from its seminal residency at New York’s Fillmore East in the late 1960s, creating live mind-bending visuals for history-making rock & roll theater, to its current internationally-acclaimed renaissance, performing with new music trendsetters.

-Dubbed the “forefather of VJ culture,” founder Joshua White pioneered liquid light artistry and live visualizations to music in 1967 at the age of 25 with a young group of collaborators.
+Dubbed the “forefather of VJ culture,” founder Joshua White pioneered rock and roll theater stagecraft with his liquid light artistry in 1967 at the age of 25 with a young group of collaborators.
 Together they performed transcendent shows with all-star headliners including Janis Joplin, Jimi Hendrix, Jefferson Airplane, The Grateful Dead, The Doors, The Who and many others.
-A hallmark of the Light Show was the group’s real-time improvisational use of handmade liquid projections and repurposed lighting apparatus.
+A hallmark of the Light Show was the group’s real-time improvisational use of handmade liquid projections, common reflective objects, and repurposed theatrical lighting apparatus.

-In the documentary LIQUID LIGHT, the history and legacy of the Joshua Light Show will be told through interviews with luminaries of rock music who performed with the Light Show at the Fillmore East, art curators and historians, the current LIght Show artists, archival images and footage, and through behind-the-scenes access as Josh White, today aged 73, and his team rehearse and stage a major performance at New York University’s Skirball Theater in celebration of the 50th anniversary of the Joshua Light Show.
-Beautifully filmed on September 9, 2017 in HD with four cameras, the 50th anniversary performance will unfold in the film in real-time, from both the audience perspective and backstage, revealing the secrets of this unique and timeless arcane art.
+In the documentary LIQUID LIGHT, the history and legacy of the Joshua Light Show will be told through interviews with luminaries of rock music who performed with the Light Show at the Fillmore East, Rolling Stone Magazine writer and editor Anthony DeCurtis, the current LIght Show artists, archival images and footage, and through behind-the-scenes access as Josh White, today aged 75, and his team rehearse and stage a major performance at New York University’s Skirball Theater in celebration of the 50th anniversary of the Joshua Light Show.
+Beautifully filmed on September 9, 2017 with four cameras, the 50th anniversary performance will unfold in the film in real-time, from both the audience perspective and backstage, revealing the secrets of this unique and timeless arcane art.

 Producers: Kelly Sheehan, Simon Egleton